Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Final results from the chiral-continuum-finite-volume fits

 With the above selections, our final results are

-These radii are consistent with values obtained from the Kelly parameterization~\cite{Kelly:2004hm} of the experimental data given in Eq.~\eqref{eq:isovectorradiiKelly} (see our review in appendix D in Ref.~\cite{Jang:2019jkn}), and $\mu^{p-n}$ is about $2\sigma$ smaller than the precisely measured value $\mu^{p-n}|_{\rm exp} = 4.7059$.
-The errors in the lattice results are, of course, much larger.
+These radii are consistent with values obtained from the Kelly parameterization~\cite{Kelly:2004hm} of the experimental data given in Eq.~\eqref{eq:isovectorradiiKelly} (see our review in appendix D in Ref.~\cite{Jang:2019jkn}), and the more precise value of the proton charge radius $r_p = 0.831\pm 0.007_{\rm stat} \pm 0.012_{\rm sys}$ from the PRad experiment at Jefferson Lab~\cite{Xiong:2019umf} that {claims to resolve} the ``proton radius puzzle'' by reconciling the values from $e-p$ scattering with those from muonic hydrogen.
+The errors in the lattice results are, of course, much larger and do not provide independent input on the ``proton radius puzzle''.
+The $\mu^{p-n}$ is about $2\sigma$ smaller than the precisely measured value $\mu^{p-n}|_{\rm exp} = 4.7059$.